tony-fav/tasmota-blerry/README.md

 - Switchbot Curtain
 - Switchbot Remote
 - SP611E (LED Controller)
-- Xiaomi sensors on ATC firmware with mi-like advertisement.

 I *do not have* the following devices but would like to support them as they have been discussed in Digiblur's Discord.
 - Govee H5074